 (Oh, Don’t Go, Hryts, to the Vechornytsi – party)

 This movie is about a love polyhedron.
-The couple of darlings is broken by the dishonest activities of several men who are in love with the main character.
+A couple of darlings is broken by the dishonest activities of several men who are in love with the main character.

 It occurs at vechornytsi (вечорниці).
 Vechornytsi was a sort of autumn-winter fun for youth; there girls and guys communicated, sang, danced, and looked for sweethearts.

 Ой не ходи Грицю / Oh don’t go, Hryts: